-Lithium-ion batteries are crucial for our phones and cars because they store much energy.
+Lithium-ion batteries are crucial for phones and cars because they store a lot of energy.
 Energy density means how much power they can keep in a small space or weight.
-Knowing about energy density is important because it affects how well these batteries work, how long they last, and how we can use them in different things.
+Knowing about energy density is important because it affects how well these batteries work, how long they last, and how we can use them for different purposes.

 Part 1.
 What is the energy density of a lithium-ion battery?